Water Pressure Into Electricity?

 Tune in live Wed, Jan.
 25 at 12:30pm EST when we interview Micah Kotch of NYC ACRE, the cleantech incubator home to Rentricity.

 David Ferris is editor of the Matter Network and author of Innovate, a column in Sierra magazine about cleantech and the people who make it.
-He lives in Washington D.C. and should figure out how to use his compost bin any day now.
+He lives in and should figure out how to use his compost bin any day now.

 Check Also